 SDU Applications

-The nine secondary dwelling unit applications are at:
+The eleven secondary dwelling unit applications are at:

 SDU Applications of Note

-The property at 68 Holmes Avenue is proposed for severance, with the existing single-detached house on the property to be demolished and replaced with two separate detached houses.
+The property at 68 Holmes Avenue is proposed for severance.
+The existing single-detached house on the property will be demolished and replaced with two separate detached houses.

 Each of these houses will have six bedrooms: two in the basement, two on the main floor, and two on the second floor.
 The basement and second floor also have a room labelled “den.”
 They are the typical configuration for student rentals.